cadazab/Thesis/Thesis.md

 In general, the heavier the particle you want to produce, the higher must be the energy of the collision.

 ## The Standard model
 What is matter made of?, What are the basic building blocks of the universe that form all the atoms, molecules, proteins, planets, stars, and the life itself?.
-P
+Particle physics studies this question, and within its the standard model was developed, the physical theory that describes the properties and behaviors of particles at a subatomic scale with an incredible success of its predictions copn laboratory results

 ### Some basic rules to understand the standard model